famoser/docs/docs/develop/books/code complete.md

 for e2e testing, focus on complete user interactions representing sensible use cases but avoid to increase coupling.

 document for errors how much time they needed to be found, where they are located and what the root cause was (off-by-one, nullRef). bugs tends to be concentrated on specific parts of the software; find those and minimize the impact with refactorings & common-cases-checklists.

-## Sources

-for statistics for most of the topics here, consult code complete (Steve Mc.
-Connel), besides the good statistics, the book is unfortunately outdated, repetitive and noisy (contains a lot of advice targeted at new programmers without a computer science degree).